York Online Fit to Sit / Submit Policy

 14.1 Information and documents provided by students under this policy will be treated confidentially in line with the University of York Data Protection Policy and the University’s privacy notice for students.

-14.2 The York Online Support Team typically obtains personal information directly from students e.g. when they contact us by email, telephone or video call, or when they submit an online Exceptional Circumstances claim form, a Leave of Absence application form or a Repeat Study request form.
+14.2 The York Online Support Team typically obtains personal information directly from students eg when they contact us by email, telephone or video call, or when they submit an online Exceptional Circumstances claim form, request to take a break or submit a request for Repeat Study in e:Vision.
 The York Online Support Team may also receive information or data from the student’s academic department, their Student Success Coordinator or Disability Services.

 14.3 Students’ personal information is used to prepare and process claims; to inform claim outcomes (i.e. to establish whether the student’s claim has grounds); to process claim outcomes (e.g. to ensure students are able to submit to a new submission point); and to establish whether they may benefit from additional support or signposting to other University services.

-14.5 Where a team member believes a student may benefit from, or requires, additional information or support, personal information will be shared within the York Online Support Team in order to facilitate the provision of appropriate support (e.g. advising a student to submit a Leave of Absence application or checking in on a student’s welfare).
+14.5 Where a team member believes a student may benefit from, or requires, additional information or support, personal information, including special category data, will be shared within the York Online Support Team in order to facilitate the provision of appropriate support (eg advising a student about other policies that help them in their circumstances or checking in on a student’s welfare)

 14.6 Outcomes from claims made under this policy may be shared with a student’s academic supervisor and / or their Student Success Coordinator to enable them to provide advice about progress and trajectory through the programme.
+Outcomes may be shared with other relevant members of academic staff where a student needs an alternative assessment in order to sit a deferred or sit-as-if-for-the-first-time assessment.
 Details of the claim itself (ie the reason for it and evidence submitted) will not be shared.

 14.8 In the event that an appeal is submitted regarding a Fit to Sit / Submit outcomes, personal information will be shared with members of the Special Cases Team considering the appeal; the Chair of the Board of Studies who will approve recommendations about the appeal; and occasionally members of the Standing Committee on Assessment, in order to respond to an appeal.
-To investigate an appeal, the York Online Support Team may need to request relevant information from module tutors and/or academic supervisors; in such cases, the tutors or supervisors will be aware that an appeal has been submitted but will not be provided with personal information.
+To investigate an appeal, the York Online Support Team may need to request relevant information from module tutors, academic supervisors or Student Success Coordinators; in such cases, the staff concerned will be aware that an appeal has been submitted but will not be provided with personal information.

 14.9 In the event that a student submits a complaint about their experience of this policy, the claim form, evidence and outcome will be reviewed as needed by the Head of Online Partnerships, or their deputy, in order to investigate the complaint and provide a response.